Here is a selection of things to do in Sydney in March. They include movies, food and live music, the Mardi Gras parade and lots of entertainment.

 The colourful Mardi Gras parade is running in Sydney since 1978, celebrating diversity and acceptance.

-Mardi Gras is celebrated from 16 February to 4 March with events including queer art after hours at the Art Gallery of NSW, shows, games, live music, parties, a film festival at the Events cinemas, and lots more.
+Mardi Gras is celebrated from 15 February to 3 March with events including Queer Art Aafter Hours at the Art Gallery of NSW, shows, games, live music, parties, a film festival at the Events cinemas, and lots more.

-The Alliance Francaise French Film festival is on from 27th of February to 27th of March in Sydney at cinemas in Paddington, Leichhardt, Chippendale and Cremorne.
-The festival reaches the outer suburbs from the 5th to the 8th of April with movies screening at Riversiderside Theatres in Parramatta and the Powerhouse Art Centre in Casula.
+The Alliance Francaise French Film festival is on from the 5th of March to the 10th of April in Sydney at cinemas in Paddington, Leichhardt, Chippendale and Cremorne.
+The suburb of Parramatta will also host the festival from the 28th to the 31st of March with movies screening at Riversiderside Theatres.

 If you are not travelling to France but want to know what kept the French going to cinemas last year, you can with this event.